-Before joining Gibson Sheat I spent 21 years in a well-established Wellington general practice where I progressed from the after-school office boy to a partner.
+Before joining Gibson Sheat Malcolm spent 21 years in a well-established Wellington general practice where he progressed from the after-school office boy to a partner.

-I was admitted to the bar in 2005 and since then have enjoyed the variety of a broad general practice.
-I find satisfaction in helping people at all stages of their lives – whether it be helping them with the purchase of their first home or devising a succession plan so that they can retire from a long-held family business.
+Malcolm was admitted to the bar in 2005 and since then has enjoyed the variety of a broad general practice.
+He finds satisfaction in helping people at all stages of their lives - whether it be helping them with advice on commercial contracts or devising a succession plan so that they can retire from a long-held family business.

-I have played bagpipes in pipe bands at the top level in New Zealand since 1996.
-I have been fortunate to have travelled a lot with bands (including many trips to compete in Scotland) and to have made many long and lasting friendships through piping.
-The demands of family life have started to eat into piping time, but I still keep involved and still compete at the highest level.
+Outside of work, Malcolm has played bagpipes in pipe bands at the top level in New Zealand since 1996.
+He has been fortunate to have travelled a lot with bands (including many trips to compete in Scotland) and to have made many long and lasting friendships through piping.
+The demands of family life have started to eat into piping time, but he still keeps involved and still competes at the highest level.

-I have two daughters who are getting into bike riding, skiing, swimming and tennis; I enjoy spending time with them doing those things.
-In the rare moments that our house is quiet I like to put on some music and read a book.
+Malcolm has two daughters who are getting into bike riding, skiing, swimming, and tennis and he enjoys spending time with them doing those things.
+In the rare moments that the house is quiet, he likes to put on some music and read a book.